Brionconroy/coffee-social-react/README.md

-+ the edit profile page lets you add a profile picture, edit you password and user name or add yourself as a Barista user.
++ the edit profile page lets you add a profile picture, edit your password and user name or add yourself as a Barista user.